vincentvbh/vincentvbh.github.io/index.md

 You can find the details [here](https://github.com/vincentvbh/NTTs_with_Armv7-M_Armv7E-M_Armv8-A).

-Previously, I was working on graph-theoretic interpretations of algorithmic partial order problems, which are vast generalizations of sorting problems.
+Previously, I was working on graph-theoretic interpretations of algorithmic partial order problems, which are generalizations of sorting problems.

 # Contact
 - Email: vincentvbh7@gmail.com.